Wednesday, June 30, 2010

 I don't have to figure out why or how or when.
 God has a plan, and I'm committed to it.
 That commitment frees me from having to worry about the details. -Barbara Johnson

-All this to say that, God is good!
-He has taken care of me thus far and I don't doubt His care, His love, His provision, His guidance...
-I trust Him with every detail of my life.
+God is magnificently good!
+He has taken care of me thus far, and I don't doubt His care, His love, His provision, or His guidance.
+I am choosing to trust Him with every detail of my life.
 From the day that I was laid off, I have been sitting back (being still from worry, fear or anxiety) knowing that God goes before me and works all things our for my good.
-He does the work, I do the walking.
+He does the work, and I do the walking.

 Your ears shall hear a word behind you, saying,